LibrariesHacked/librarieshacked.github.io/_posts/2018-12-06-public-lending-right.md

 There is comprehensive information [on the British Library website](https://www.bl.uk/plr).
 The process is:

 1. The PLR team select a sample of UK authorities to report borrowing data.
 The sample represents each of the nine government regions for England plus Northern Ireland, Scotland and Wales.
 The authorities change at fairly regular intervals.
-An archive of this selection is [available to download](https://www.bl.uk/plr/uk-sample-library-archive).
+An online [archive of this selection is available](https://www.bl.uk/plr/uk-sample-library-archive).

 2. Authors must apply to PLR and register their books (and each ISBN) to be eligible for annual payments.

 3. The library services send the number of loans (including renewals), for each ISBN.
 This is at 2-monthly reporting periods.

 4. For each region, the PLR team have a total loans for each year, taken from CIPFA stats.
-They will know the total PLR reported loans (the 'actuals'), and can apply a multipler to estimate a loans figure for each ISBN (the 'gross').
+They will know the PLR reported loans (the 'actuals'), and can apply a multipler to estimate a loans figure for each ISBN (the 'gross').
 For example, the sample may have reported a total of 1 million loans.
 CIPFA may say 2 million loans happened.
 Therefore PLR can double the number they have.

 5. A total of £6m is distributed to authors, provided by the government, minus administration costs.
 A minimum payment amount is set to £1 and a maximum of £6,600 per author.
 Within those thresholds a calculation is made for how much each loan receives.
 A 'rate per loan' is then decided.
-See below for recent rate per loan values.
+See below for recent values.

 | 2012 | 2013 | 2014 | 2015 | 2016 | 2017 | 2018 | 2019 |
 | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |